UNTCyberSecurity/untcscwebsite/lanparty.md

 ### When and where:

-March 25th, the weekend after spring break, here at Discovery Park
+March 25th, the weekend after spring break, here at Discovery Park starting at around ~10 A.M.

+Lunch will be served at noon.

-Room and time details to be announced later via E-Mail and this page
+Room details to be announced later via E-Mail and this page

 ### Games: